yottabit42/routeros/README.md

 # RouterOS Configurations

+## dual_wan_failover.rsc
+### Dual-WAN failover using RouterOS v7.1.1.

+Useful for using a phone hotspot, or another slower backup Internet provider for failover in case the primary fails.
+Checks every one second, with automatic restoration.
+* Uses WAN1 for primary default gateway, and checks Google Honest DNS 8.8.8.8 for reachability.
+* Uses WAN2 for secondary (failover) default gateway, and checks Google Honest DNS 8.8.4.4 for reachability.

 ## audience_rb1_tweaks.rsc
 ### Tweaks to Audience base configuration running as router + AP.
 * Sets router password